Blackmamoth/sshsync/README.md

 **sshsync** is a fast, minimal CLI tool to run shell commands across multiple remote servers via SSH.
 Easily target all servers or just a specific group, great for sysadmins, developers, and automation workflows.

+> **IMPORTANT**: sshsync uses asyncssh for SSH connections.
+If you use passphrase-protected SSH keys, you MUST have your ssh-agent running with the keys added via ssh-add. sshsync will rely on SSH agent forwarding to authenticate with protected keys.

 ## Features ✨

 - 🔁 Run shell commands on **all hosts** or **specific groups**